odiffey/MusicSite/README.md

 ## Extra

-Below is a list of helpful tips / solutions we've collected while developing MusareNode.
+Below is a list of helpful tips / solutions we've collected while developing MusicSite.

 ### Mounting a non-standard directory in Docker Toolbox on Windows